1b5d/llm-api/README.md

 }'
 ```

-To be able to accelerate inference using GPU, the `1b5d/llm-api:x.x.x-gpu` image can be used for this purpose.
-When running the docker image using compose, a dedicate compose file can be used:
+If you're looking to accelerate inference using a GPU, the `1b5d/llm-api:x.x.x-gpu` image is designed for this purpose.
+When running the Docker image using Compose, consider utilizing a dedicated Compose file for GPU support:

 ```
 docker compose -f docker-compose.gpu.yaml up
 ```

-Note: currenty only `linux/amd64` architecture is supported for gpu images
+**Note**: currenty only `linux/amd64` architecture is supported for gpu images

 ## Llama on CPU - using llama.cpp

-You can configure the model usage in a local `config.yaml` file, the configs, here is an example:
+Utilizing Llama on a CPU is made simple by configuring the model usage in a local `config.yaml` file.
+Below are the possible configurations:

 ```
 models_dir: /models